blacbrue/blacbrue/README.md

 ### Hi there 👋

 My name is BlacBrue and I am a dedicated student who loves to program in my free time.
-As an aspiring tech professional, I am currently focused on building and developing my GitHub profile as a portfolio.
+I am currently working towards becoming a skilled developer and am focused on building my experience and portfolio through projects on GitHub.
 By showcasing my skills and projects on this platform, I hope to increase my chances of securing rewarding tech job opportunities in the future.

 - 📖 Currently having exams